varigence/docs/bimlflex/trial-process/building-business-keys-for-data-vault.md

 For the trial process, the Primary Keys of the source tables are used for most Business Keys.
 As they are sequence keys the record source code is added through the `@@rs` shortcut.
 For other sources where there are codes that can be used directly as Business Keys it is possible to just apply the `FlexToBk()` function.
 This is exemplified by the Culture entity.

+> [!NOTE]
+> Note that the Business Keys have already been created as part of the previous steps.
+This documentation and video only highlights the required steps and the design process to create them.
+It also allows a review of the Keys before the creation of the Data Vault layer.

 ## Detailed Steps

 The following detailed steps walks through how to review the Business Keys used in the trial.